Do robot vacuums work on carpet?

-When buying a robot vac for carpet, you need to be looking for a machine with a suction power of no less than 2000 Pa (Pa stands for Pascal Pressure Unit – the higher the number, the higher the suction power).
+When buying a robot vac for a carpet, you need to look for a machine with a suction power of no less than 2000 Pa (Pa stands for Pascal Pressure Unit – the higher the number, the higher the suction power).

-Most houses that have carpet also have areas of floor with a hard surface, so you need to make sure that your robot vac can detect different surfaces and adjust to them.
+Most houses with carpet also have areas of floor with hard surfaces, so you need to make sure that your robot vac can detect different surfaces and adjust to them.

 Most top-range robot vacuums now have the ability to clean hard and soft surfaces.
 Many have a feature called ‘carpet boost’ where they adjust their cleaning height and suction power once they detect carpet.